formio/help.form.io/_paragraphs/userguide/form-components/textfield.md

 #### Protected

 If checked, this field is for input only.
 When being queried by the API it will not appear in the properties.
-You can still see the value on form.io by going to the submissions for a form.
+You can still see the value on form.io by viewing the form submissions.

 #### Persistent